Here's all you need to know about Barack Obama's visit to Glasgow for COP26, including where he is staying in Scotland

 When is Barack Obama coming to COP26?

-Barack Obama arrived in Scotland on Monday November 8th, attending COP26 on the same day.
+Barack Obama arrived in Scotland late on Sunday November 7th, ahead of his attendance at COP26 on Monday November 8th.

 It’s not yet confirmed how long the former politician will be staying in Scotland, but the climate summit will come to an end on November 12th.